The value of specialist medical negligence solicitors

 - This harm was directly caused by this substandard medical care

-Establishing these factors is far from straightforward, which is why it requires the undivided attention and in-depth understanding of the law that true medical negligence specialists can provide.
-This experience ensures medical negligence claims are appropriately investigated and pursued, and that those affected receive the compensation they are rightly owed.
+Establishing these factors is far from straightforward, which is why it requires the undivided attention and in-depth understanding of the law that true medical negligence experts provide.
+The experienced solicitor ensures medical negligence claims are appropriately investigated and pursued, and that those affected by substandard treatment receive the compensation they are owed.

-However, when there are many purporting to be specialists out there.
-How can you tell if a solicitor has the right expertise for your case?
+However, there are many who purport to be specialists out there.
+How can you tell if a medical negligence solicitor has the right expertise for your case?

 Why do I need a medical negligence expert?

-However, if you choose a specialist then your case will benefit from having the expertise and experience behind your claim that a solicitor who deals only with medical negligence can offer.
+However, if you choose a specialist solicitor, then your case will benefit from having the expertise and experience that only solicitors that deal regularly with medical negligence can offer.

 But, how do you prove medical negligence has occurred?
 This requires a thorough examination of the available evidence.

-Examples of evidence used in the medical negligence claims process
+Examples of evidence used by medical negligence solicitors

 - Medical records